sherrymax/aps-examples/aps-task-assignment/assign-task-to-filtered-users-of-a-group/readme.md

-#### The project contains all the components required to assign an APS human task to one or more groups.
+#### The project contains all the components required to assign an APS human task to one or more groups

 ### Use-Case / Requirement

 Build a process :

 1. A group (eg: hr-group) should have more than one members.
 2. One member should submit a request which is followed by a `Review Task`.
 3. The `Review Task` should be available for all the group members other than the submitter to work.

 ### Prerequisites to run this demo end-2-end

 * Alfresco Process Services (powered by Activiti) (Version 1.9 and above) - If you don't have it already, you can download a 30 day trial from [Alfresco Process Services (APS)](https://www.alfresco.com/products/business-process-management/alfresco-activiti).Instructions & help available at [Activiti Docs](http://docs.alfresco.com/activiti/docs/), [Alfresco BPM Community](https://community.alfresco.com/community/bpm)

 ## Configuration Steps

 ### Activiti Setup and Process Deployment

 1. Import the [Assign-Task-To-Filtered-Users.zip](Assign-Task-To-Filtered-Users.zip) app available in this project into APS.
 2. The process flow.  ![Process-Flow](images/1.png)
 3. The Groovy script configuration.

    ```
     import com.activiti.domain.idm.User;
     import com.activiti.domain.idm.Group;